 Our team is dedicated to finding and telling you more about the products and deals we love.
 If you love them too and decide to purchase through the links below, we may receive a commission.
 Pricing and availability are subject to change.

 According to a press release from the brand, founders Olamide Olowe and Claudia Teng designed the skincare brand out of a lack of skincare available to those with common skin conditions.
 One in four Americans have a skin condition or disease and dermatologist visits aren’t cheap.
-Now, the young CEOs are setting out to address common skin conditions like eczema, hyperpigmentation, psoriasis and more with these first two products.
+Now, the young founders are setting out to address common skin conditions like eczema, hyperpigmentation, psoriasis and more with these first two products.

 Shop: Like Butter Eczema Hydrating Mask, $32

 The Like Butter formula is soothing and hydrating for those with eczema-prone skin.
 With anti-inflammatory ingredients, you can expect additions like Camellia Sinensis leaf, turmeric and ginseng root.
 Plus, there’s also colloidal oatmeal, which helps to soothe potential skin irritation.